 |Change tracking||In this mode, DTS captures your changes and exposes the stream of changes as a publish/subscribe service.|

 DTS provisions required resources for your replication workloads in the form of an instance.
 Instances are available with different instance sizes and billing methods.
 Different instance sizes deliver different data transmission capacities for your varied performance requirements.
 A combination of instance size and billing method determines how much you are charged for the use of the DTS service.

 A task defines configurations for a data replication workload, such as the connections to the source and target data stores.
 You can also view the task status to track the progress of your replication workloads.
-Each instance can support only one task, and a task is created in one of the three data replication modes.
+A task can be created in one of the replication modes.
+Instances can support two tasks in data synchronization mode, which allows you to perform two-way data synchronization.
+In all other replication modes, instances can only support one task.
 After a task is created, its data replication mode cannot be changed.
 If you want to change the data replication mode that you are using, you must stop the task, then create a new instance and an associated task in the desired replication mode.